 Once you have returned your signed agreement to us you're free to get on with the work.
-You have 12 months from the date your agreement is issued to get the work done.
+You have until the deadline dated in your agreement to get the work done.

 After completing your work, let your Agricultural Advisor know, and they will supply you with a claim form.
 You'll need to submit photographs, receipts or invoices to show that the work was completed.